dsuryd/dotNetify-Elements/DevApp/server/Docs/TextField.md

 ﻿## TextField

-This element allows user to input text.
+The element to accept text input.
+It can be configured to validate the input and show errors.

 ##### Examples